 GAME ARTS AT COLOGNE GAME LAB

-I believe that it is precisely this circumstance that creates a wonderful ambience of creative diversity and, at the same time, represents a particularly good preparation for a working life in the international games industry.
-The constant use of the English language promotes and exercise knowledge of the technical language commonly used in the industry.
+I believe that it is precisely this circumstance that creates a wonderful ambiance of creative diversity and, at the same time, represents a particularly good preparation for working life in the international games industry.
+The constant use of the English language promotes and exercises knowledge of the technical language commonly used in the industry.
 After all, even in a German studio you must be prepared to speak English with your often international colleagues.

 The Structure of the “BA Digital Games” Degree Programme

-The BA Digital Games programme distinguishes between two basic phases: the general studies followed by a specialization in the fields of game design, programming or art.
+The BA Digital Games program distinguishes between two basic phases: general studies followed by a specialization in the fields of game design, programming, or art.

 General Studies and the Arts